 13. Baby shampoo doubles as a perfect detergent for delicate fabrics.

-Baby oil is also an effective polish for wooden surfaces.
-Wooden tables tend to collect water rings no matter how many times you tell your guests to use a coaster).
+Since baby oil is basically just mineral oil, it’s also an effective polish for wooden surfaces.
+Wooden tables tend to collect water rings (regardless of how many times you tell your guests to use a coaster).

 15. Baby wipes can get rid of deodorant stains.

 Oh, you thought we were done with baby wipes?

 We’ve yet to meet a dark shirt that doesn’t show deodorant streaks.
 Deodorant is a tough thing to get out of your clothes, and unless you decide to forego your favorite deodorant entirely—and, by the way, we’ve got a full piece dedicated to natural deodorants that actually work—you’re going to have to deal with the occasional stain.

 The only surefire remedy: baby wipes.
 They gently draw out the stain without leaving behind any dull spots on dark clothes.
 Wipe down the white residue on your dark clothing with a baby wipe, then marvel at the results.
 This is seriously a game changer.
 We’d recommend choosing an unscented pack of baby wipes for this purpose since you don’t want any strange fragrances intermingling with the scent of your deodorant.Get bloom BABY Unscented Baby Wipes on Amazon for $7.99.

 16. We’ve got one more use for those baby wipes, and it’s a weird one.

 They’re remarkably effective for cleaning your pets.
 Stay with us, here.

 There’s no way you’re coaxing your cat into the bathtub, and you can’t take her to the grooming place every time she gets a little dirty.
 Baby wipes are a great way to take care of a feline’s messy face (or, uh, any other messy areas) without infuriating them.